I build things I love.

 — Testified before the Tom Lantos Human Rights Commission for the Bring Back Our Girls Nigerian movement

-— The White House Nominated Changemaker
+— A White House Nominated Changemaker

 — Written and featured in The Guardian.
 Cosmopolitan.
 Washington Post.
 NPR.